zyedidia/generic/DOC.md

 ## type Hasher

+Hasher is a function that returns the hash of 't'\.

 ```go
 type Hasher[T any] func(t T) uint64
 ```

 ## type Lesser

+Lesser is a function that returns whether 'a' is less than 'b'\.

 ```go
 type Lesser[T any] func(a, b T) bool